Shane Holloway

 Objective: to deliver products that provide value and joy to users as leader of a dynamic, sharp, engaged, and focused team.

 Entrepreneurially minded, diversely talented, and driven software engineering professional.
-Backed by 25 years of experience in software product engineering, leadership, management, architecture, design, development, deployment, and operations.
+Backed by 29 years of experience in software product engineering, leadership, management, architecture, design, development, deployment, and operations.
 Expert know-how and continuing interest in asynchronous and distributed computing, network communications, library factoring, and abstraction for component reuse.
 Highly proficient building systems as a principal engineer, as well as leading and managing technical development teams.
-Focused on investing in the individuals on and near my teams to grow them both technically and professionally.
-The ideal position would start with a challenging problem that will improve the world, combined with a smart, energetic team that has the freedom to make it happen.
+Focused on investing in individuals to grow their technical and professional mastery.
+The ideal position starts with a challenging problem that will improve the world, combined with a smart, energetic team that has the freedom to make it happen.

 Technical Interests